-2) Chaga Suppresses Cancer Progression
+2) Chaga Mushroom Suppresses Cancer Progression

 3) Chaga Mushroom Helps Protect the Immune System

-4) Chaga Reduces Inflammation
+4) Chaga Mushroom Reduces Inflammation

-5) Chaga Can Improve Diabetic Health
+5) Chaga Mushroom Can Improve Diabetic Health

 The anti-diabetic effects of Chaga increases if used in combination with vanadium.
 In diabetic mice, Chaga extract combined with vanadium decreased blood glucose levels more than Chaga extract by itself (R).

-6) Chaga Increases Endurance
+6) Chaga Mushroom Increases Physical Endurance

-7) Chaga Protects Against Dangerous Blood Clots
+7) Chaga Mushroom Protects Against Dangerous Blood Clots

 In one case study, an elderly Japanese woman had oxalate nephropathy after six months daily consumption of Chaga powder.
 Oxalate nephropathy is a condition where excess levels of oxalate can cause kidney failure.
 Chaga mushrooms contain extremely high oxalate concentrations, so excess consumption can cause kidney damage (R, R).